 Either way, you’re looking to mix things up a little bit.
-And holy moly – have you come to the right city, or what?
+And holy moly – are you in the right city, or what?

 Here are some fun and unusual date ideas in London, whether you’re single and ready to mingle with a special someone, or in a long-term relationship.